knpuniversity/stripe/knpu/ep2-subscriptions/free-checkout.md

 > Yo amigo!
 I hope you enjoyed your free month.
 If you want to continue,
 > you can add a credit card to your account page.

-To know *which* language to use, first fetch the Stripe Customer by saying `$this->get('stripe_client')->findCustomer($user)`.
+So to know *which* language to use, first fetch the Stripe Customer by saying `$this->get('stripe_client')->findCustomer($user)`.

 Now we can create a new variable, called `$hasCardOnFile`.
 Set that to a count of `$stripeCustomer->sources->data` and check if it's greater than zero.
-Now, just use that variable to write the most uplifting, majestic, and encouraging payment failed emails that the world has ever seen.
+Now, you can use that variable to write the most uplifting, majestic, and encouraging payment failed emails that the world has ever seen.